mwmiller/baby_ex/Bushbaby.md

 The clump identifier is concatenated with the receive key and signed with the node's longterm key.
 This is sent in a "nonce box" STLV-encoded message of type `2`.

-A received "AUTH" packet allows the peer to confirm agreement on identities and keys to be used throughout the rest of the protocol.
+A received "AUTH" packet allows the peer to confirm agreement on identities and keys to be used throughout the replication connection.

-### Replication -- Type 3 messages
+### Replication

-The "REPLICATE" messages are used to exchange metadata about logs and the logs themselves.
+Once the handshake is complete, peers enter the replication state.
+The replication messages are used to exchange metadata about logs and the logs themselves.
 Each message is an independent "nonce box" with a CBOR-encoded array of data.
-While implementations may use internal state for decision-making with regard to traffic, there is no requirement to maintain any state with respect to "REPLICATE" messages.
+While implementations may use internal state for decision-making with regard to traffic, there is no requirement to maintain any state with respect to replication messages.

-The type `3` nonce boxes are expected to contain an STLV-encoded message with one of the sub-types  enumerated below.

-#### Type 1 -- "HAVE"
+#### Type 5 -- "HAVE"

 This message type indicates the logs which the node has stored locally and is willing to share.
 Its data portion should be an array of length 3 arrays containing: